Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many owls are on the fence now?

 ### Answer interpretation
     The answer is the unknown value of owls sitting on the fence at the end of the problem.

 ## Data extraction

 ### Sentence 1
     sitting owls on the fence = 3

 ### Sentence 2
     sitting owls on the fence + 2

 ## Correct response
     5 owls

 ***

+place_noun
+place_noun
+time_ending
 # Zoidberg Solution

 ## The problem
     2 beavers were working on their home.
     1 went for a swim.
     How many beavers are still working on their home?

 ## Digested problem
     2      	beavers	were   	working	on     	their  	home   	.
     LS     	NNS    	VBD    	VBG    	IN     	PRP$   	NN     	.